 Fact: All Habitat Orlando & Osceola homes are built with the neighborhood’s aesthetic in mind, one that blends in with and enhances the surrounding community.
 Homeowners get to choose custom items like exterior paint color and interior finishes, and the homes are move-in ready and include appliances, blinds, and an alarm system.
 Pleasing exterior landscaping is included in the cost of the home, with a focus on eco-friendly, drought and heat tolerant plants.

 Read more about the features of our homes at HabitatOrlandoOsceola.org/Home-Features.

 Myth: Habitat houses don’t cost the organization a lot to build

 Fact: Only 30% of the total build is provided through donations of goods and services.
 The other 70% (payments to subcontractors and purchasing products needed to build the home) is paid for by Habitat Orlando & Osceola.
 Plumbing, electrical, roofing – these specialized areas are not things new-to-construction volunteers could safely tackle on their own.

 We need your support to continue building homes.
 Consider donating to us at HabitatOrlandoOsceola.org/Donate.

 Myth: Habitat only builds new houses

 Fact: While new construction is a big part of what Habitat Orlando & Osceola does, we also lend a hand in repairs and remodels of existing homes.
-Habitat Orlando & Osceola can improve accessibility for older residents or those with disabilities – installing ramps and handrails, or renovating kitchens and baths to make them more user friendly, empowering people to remain in the homes and communities they love.
+Habitat Orlando & Osceola can replace roofs and improve accessibility for older residents or those with disabilities – installing ramps and handrails, or renovating kitchens and baths to make them more user friendly, empowering people to remain in the homes and communities they love.